Unusual Options Activity Insight: IBM | Benzinga

 Unusual Options Activity Insight: IBM

-IBM (NYSE:IBM) shares experienced unusual options activity on Friday.
-The stock price moved down to $141.23 following the option alert.
+Shares of IBM (NYSE:IBM) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $142.46.

 - Trade Type: CALL